reborg/pwc/README.md

 for everyday execution in your terminal.

 ## TODO:
-* immediate compatibility of basic usage
+* more compatibility with wc flags, at the moment none is implemented
-* should not throw out of mem
+* should not throw out of mem for tests on big files
-* should go faster than 20" for a 4GB file
+* Homebrew plumbing for quick and easy install (still WIP)
-* Homebrew plumbing for quick and easy install
+* Add ordering to the partial reduce-f split if that improves overall perfs
 * Calculate split based on size of the input